July 23, 2054. Thursday. 4:55 pm.

-Kiyro was already walking away and waved good-bye to her without saying a word.
-He was too busy trying to run away from what was happening all at once.
+Kiyro was already walking away and waved goodbye to her without saying a word.
+He was too busy trying to escape what was happening all at once.
 He had questions he needed to ask his sister about personally.

 Rushing back down, he arrived at his sister’s car.
 He quickly hopped in the passenger’s seat and buckled his seat belt.

 “I was wondering what was taking you so long.
 Were you saying your last sweet goodbyes to your girlfriend?”
 Anna wiggled her eyebrows and gave him a mischievous grin.